osallou/linuxintro/chapters/02_commandline.md

 It several shell windows/connections are opened, a new session starts (with preloads etc.), and each session is independant.

-## the terminal
+## The terminal

-Within a terminal you have what is known as a shell.
-This is a part of the operating system that defines how the terminal will behave and looks after running (or executing) commands for you.
+Within a terminal you enter a shell.
 There are various shells available but the most common one is called bash which stands for Bourne again shell.
 This tutorial will assume you are using bash as your shell.

-As said above, some environment variables are set by the set, and can be updated later one.
+Some environment variables are set by the shell, and can be updated later one.
 To get the list of available variables:

     $ env